Poland–Russia relations: Russian invasion of Ukraine

 In September 2022, Poland, Lithuania, Latvia, and Estonia decided to close entry for Russian citizens with Schengen visas, including those issued by third countries.

 In October 2022, the Senate of Poland unanimously declared Russia as a terrorist state.

 On November 2, 2022, Poland's Minister of National Defence Mariusz Błaszczak announced the construction of a barrier along the border with the Russian exclave of Kaliningrad, as Russia uses the border to illegally transport African and Asian immigrants to Europe.

 Russia had failed to pay rent on a building in Warsaw and failed to vacate a building, despite a 2016 court order.
-After Poland took possession of these buildings Russia announced it would close the Polish consulate in Smolensk in July 2023.
+After Poland took possession of these buildings, Russia announced it would close the Polish consulate in Smolensk in July 2023.

 On September 10, 2025, Poland shot down multiple drones that entered its airspace during a large-scale Russian attack on Ukraine, marking the first known instance of a NATO member firing weapons during the Russian invasion of Ukraine.
 Polish authorities reported that 19 aerial objects had crossed into its territory, with those deemed a threat being destroyed.
 Prime Minister Donald Tusk described the incident as a "large-scale provocation," stated that the alliance takes the threat "very seriously," and invoked Article 4 of the North Atlantic Treaty to initiate consultations with NATO allies.
 Countries bordering Ukraine had previously reported occasional Russian missiles or drones entering their airspace during the war, but not on such a large scale, and they were not known to have shot them down.
 Several European officials, NATO, and EU foreign policy chief Kaja Kallas characterized the incursion as intentional and an escalation of the war in Ukraine.
-According to Ukrainian President Volodymyr Zelenskyy, at least eight Iranian-made Shahed drones had been aimed towards Poland, and "a strong response is needed."
+According to Ukrainian president Volodymyr Zelenskyy, at least eight Iranian-made Shahed drones had been aimed towards Poland, and "a strong response is needed."
 The operation involved NATO aircraft and surveillance assets, and no casualties were reported, though a house in Wyryki-Kolonia, about 16 km from the Ukrainian border, was severely damaged.
 The incident prompted renewed calls within the European Union and NATO for strengthened air defenses and increased sanctions on Russia, with European Commission President Ursula von der Leyen urging further measures.

+Following the 2026 Poland–Ukraine diplomatic crisis, leader of the Front party Krzysztof Tołwiński sent medical supplies for Russian soldiers, which his party purchased in Belarus.